 Most people think of “spiritual” as if it were something imaginary.
 They would be correct.
 Where many people are wrong is in their assumption that imagination itself is not real, and that imagination itself has no real or valuable place in the world or in their lives.

-So it is worth reminding ourselves how valuable our imagination truly is.
-The Eiffel tower first began in someone’s imagination.
+The Eiffel tower began in someone’s imagination.
+Science may not be able to prove this to be true, but we all know it to be true.
 Everything ever built began in someone’s imagination.
-And, on some level, every experience we have begins with and is governed by our imagination.
+And, on some level, every experience we have begins in and is governed by our imagination.

 Using our imagination is not a flaw in the design of who and what we are, it is the central feature.
 We are not physical beings having a physical experience, we are imaginary beings having a physical experience.
 An awakened being is a person who is in deep connection with his or her imaginary capacity, which can include any number of spiritual concepts or spiritual realizations.
 Our ability to imagine is what separates humans from animals.

-Society, as it currently exists, does not often reward imagination.
-For example, some managers might believe that employees who use their imagination do not make good employees, good employees do as they are told.
+Society as it currently exists, does not often reward imagination.
+For example, employees who are always using their imagination do not make good employees, good employees do as they are told.

 And yet we are all fascinated by what arises from the human imagination.
 Hollywood movies earn billions of dollars.
-Pieces of art fetch hundreds of millions of dollars each.
+Pieces of art fetch hundreds of millions.
 Historical buildings and monuments that were hand-carved using imagination are the most coveted of any city.
 Fictional books are among the most widely read.
-Imagination, while typically dismissed as “imaginary”, is also the most highly valued capacity in all of commerce.
+Imagination, while typically dismissed as “imaginary” is also the most highly valued capacity in all of commerce.

 Life without imagination would be indeed be dull.
 And so it is with “spirituality”, as imaginary as it may be.
 Let each of us imagine what spirituality means to us, but do not discount it simply because it is “imaginary”.